Benitha250/Git-Search/README.md

 This web page is going to display github usernames and their repositories.

 ## Setup instructions
-* There is no need to enter your personal credials to access this page.
+* There is no need to enter your personal credentials to access this page.
 * You will only be required to enter your github username.
 * Scroll down until the last to see all information.
 * You only need the live link to access my page.